gabrielrsp/my-shelf/README.md

 ## Technologies Used
   ### Front End
-   HTML
+   *HTML
-   CSS - Styled Components
+   *CSS - Styled Components
-   Javascript - ReactJS
+   *Javascript - ReactJS
   ### Back end
-   NodeJS - Express Framework
+   *NodeJS - Express Framework
-   Postgres
+   *Postgres
-   Sequelize
+   *Sequelize
-   JWT
+   *JWT

    ## Run Project Locally

 Clone or fork this repository,

-Assuming you already have Node.JS and Yarn and Docker installed,
+Assuming you already have Node.JS, Yarn and Docker installed,

 first of all, if you need don't have postgres, you can try installing postgres container, following the steps below